deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

       expr: |
         ceph_health_status{job="rook-ceph-mgr"} > 1
 ```
-### How do I provision additional Grafana Datasources?
+### How do I provision additional Grafana data sources?
-The `GrafanaAdditionalDatasource` allows you to provision additional Grafana Datasources.
+The `GrafanaAdditionalDatasource` allows you to provision additional Grafana data sources.

 A detailed description of the resource parameters is available in the [Grafana documentation](https://grafana.com/docs/grafana/latest/administration/provisioning/#example-datasource-config-file).